piero0090/piero0090/README.md

 Systems Engineer student
 ------------------------

-Student of Systems Engineering with pasion for data analysis and machine learning, always looking to learn new technologies.
+I´m a student of Systems Engineering with pasion for data analysis and machine learning.
+I really enjoy learning new technologies, lenguages and everything that can improve my personal development.

 * 🌍  I'm based in Lima, Perú
 * 🖥️  See my portfolio at [Data Analysis Portfolio](http://piero0090.github.io/Data_AnalysisPage/)